Mouad-Elkbabty2/Geometric-Shapes-Editor/README.md

 ## Contribution
 Contributions to the Geometric Shapes Editor are welcome.
 If you have ideas for improvements or have found a bug, please fork the repository and submit a pull request, or open an issue for discussion.

-## License
-This project is licensed under [SPECIFY LICENSE HERE] - see the LICENSE.md file for details.

 ---